Sir Sadiq Khan calls on ministers to immediately recognise Palestinian statehood

 World Health Organisation (WHO) director-general Dr Tedros Adhanom Ghebreyesus said on Wednesday that people in Gaza are facing “yet another killer on top of bombs and bullets: starvation”.

+In a post on X on Wednesday evening, Dr Tedros said that Health Secretary Wes Streeting had “reach[ed] out” and expressed “support for WHO colleagues in Gaza”.

+In response, Mr Streeting said that “we stand with healthcare workers in Gaza who are doing lifesaving work in most unimaginably challenging and horrific circumstances”.

-On Tuesday, Wes Streeting called for recognition of Palestine “while there’s still a state of Palestine left to recognise”.
+On Tuesday, Mr Streeting called for recognition of Palestine “while there’s still a state of Palestine left to recognise”.

 Speaking in the House of Commons, the Health Secretary described Israel’s attacks on healthcare workers as going “well beyond legitimate self-defence”.